syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 6. Select the **Run Syncfusion Control Panel** check box to launch the Syncfusion Control Panel after installing.

 7. Click Finish.
-Essential Studio is installed in your system.
+Syncfusion ASP.NET Core is installed in your system and the Syncfusion Essential Studio [Syncfusion Control Panel](http://help.syncfusion.com/common/essential-studio/utilities#dashboard ) is launched automatically.

 ## Installing in silent mode